Nikhilk91/Dashboard-and-Visualization/Redesign Project/README.md

 ### V.	Road map with future features/enhancements/features
 Future improvement could be to make the visual more cognitive, the following could be the steps to achieve that:
-1. User inputs the name of the coffee to get the output “How long he has to run to burn the equivalent calories” and “Caffeine Content in the coffee”
+1. Providing users to select from different weight categories to give them more accurate results.
-2. Giving user options to choose from the sport he/she plays rather than fixing it to just running.
+2. Giving users the option to choose from different sports they play rather than fixing it to just running.

 ***
 ### Additional Information